sean21johnson/mangia-server/README.md

 [View the Mangia client repo here](https://github.com/sean21johnson/mangia-client)

 **Mangia** was created to help people store memories of their favorite meals.
 "A picture is worth 1000 words", said some smart photog a long time ago.
 The Mangia UI is centered around this insightful mantra.
 Front & center are pictures of all the meals in a user's collection.
 Click on the picture of any meal in your collection for additional meal details.
 Update meal details or delete a meal from your collection at any time.
 To quickly find a memory, utilize the Mangia search bar or meal category filter.
+And remember to always snap a picture of what you're eating and add the meal memory to your evergrowing collection!

 ---